FAQs for the WRC

 An orientation to the WIOA program is available for viewing online anytime at the following link www.myskillsource.org

-Once you view the video, follow the "next steps" instructions to schedule an in-person eligibility appointment on Fridays or, you can walk-in Monday through Thursday from 9:00am until 12:00noon for eligibility screening.
+Once you view the video, follow the "next steps" instructions to schedule an in-person eligibility appointment on Fridays or, you can walk-in Monday and Wednesday from 9:00 a.m. until 11:50 a.m. for eligibility screening.

 Does the Workforce Resource Center offer assistance to individuals with criminal convictions?